INL/BlackLab/site/docs/guide/corpus-query-language.md

 What actually happens here is that all relations in the matched clause are returned as _rels_ in the match info.

-You can pass a second parameter with the match info name for the list of captured relations (defaults to _rels_):
+You can pass a second parameter with the match info name for the list of captured relations (defaults to _captured_rels_):

     'elephant' within rcapture(<s/>, 'relations')